• Skip to primary navigation

 Spread pumpkin out evenly on your prepared baking tray, making sure the pieces don't touch so that they brown evenly; add two tablespoons of water.

-Put your baking tray in the middle section of your oven and roast until soft and golden brown (approximately 30 minutes).
-Once roasted, allow it to cool slightly.
+For even heat distribution place your roasting tray in the middle rack of your oven and roast until soft and golden brown (approximately 30-40 minutes).

 Roasted diced pumpkin on a tray.